hpages/Rtwobitlib/src/kent/README.txt

               useUdc = TRUE;
         statements, as well as any reference to the udc stuff

-      * replace 'char' with 'const char' in prototypes/definitions of functions twoBitOpen, twoBitSeqNames, twoBitFromFile, twoBitIsFile, twoBitIsRange, twoBitIsFileOrRange, twoBitSpecNew, twoBitSpecNewFile, twoBitChromHash, twoBitOpenReadHeader, getTbfAndOpen, parseSeqSpec
+      * replace 'char *' with 'const char *' in prototypes/definitions of
+        functions twoBitOpen, twoBitSeqNames, twoBitFromFile,
+        twoBitIsFile, twoBitIsRange, twoBitIsFileOrRange, twoBitSpecNew,
+        twoBitSpecNewFile, twoBitChromHash, twoBitOpenReadHeader, getTbfAndOpen,
+        parseSeqSpec, countBlocksOfN, countBlocksOfLower, storeBlocksOfN,
+        storeBlocksOfLower

+      * add 'const' to declaration of variable DNA in function twoBitFromDnaSeq

 --------------------------------------------------------------------------------